italoosorio/SilkBuilder-Doc/js_object/Page.js.md

 <a name="Page+resize"></a>

 ### resize()
-Executes the resize of pages in reference to the active one.
+Executes the resizing of pages referencing the currently active

 **Kind**: instance method of [<code>Page</code>](#Page)
 <a name="Page+setTitle"></a>